 16:14 He breaketh me with breach upon breach, he runneth upon me like a giant.
 16:15 I have sewed sackcloth upon my skin, and defiled my horn [strength] in the dust.
 16:16 My face is foul with weeping, and on my eyelids is the shadow of death;

-Job is pure and perfect before God as God himself has said, yet Job does NOT sin against God by accusing God of wrong; instead Job seeks out mercy and pleads with God for relief.
+Job is pure and perfect before God as God himself has said, yet Job does NOT sin against God by accusing God of wrongdoing in allowing his suffering; instead Job seeks mercy and pleads with God for relief.

-Job’s loyalty to God is being tested, ,just like we are tested day by day in another way; being asked to equate loyalty to God with loyalty to men, traditions and organizations.
+Job’s loyalty to God was being tested, ,just like we are tested day by day in other ways; often being asked to equate loyalty to God with loyalty to men, traditions and organizations.

-Job passed the test, but we are failing as we exalt men, organizations and traditions of men above the word of God, and seek to moderate our trials by compromising with the word and commandments of God; a thing that JOB DID NOT DO.
+Job passed the test, but we are failing as we exalt men, organizations and the traditions of men above the Word of God, and then we seek to moderate our trials by compromising with the Word of God; a thing that JOB DID NOT DO.

 Job was loyal to God throughout all his testing, while many of us are falling away from our loyalty to God during our own testing.

-Job is not suffering for any personal sin, he is being tested by God.
+Job is not suffering for any personal sin, he is being tested and perfected by God.

-God knows me and my loyalty to HIM!
-Even in this trial!
+God knows us and our loyalty to HIM!
+Even in our trials!

 16:19 Also now, behold, my witness is in heaven, and my record is on high.